Fast approximation of the affinity dimension for dominated affine iterated function systems

 so that $e^{P(A_1,\ldots,A_N;s)}$ is equal to the spectral radius of $\mathscr{L}_s$.
 Indeed, such operators were successfully constructed by Guivarc'h and Le Page on spaces of H\"older continuous functions $P(\wedge^k\mathbb{R}^d)\times P(\wedge^{k+1}\mathbb{R}^d) \to \mathbb{C}$ in the article \cite{GuLe04}.

-However, notwithstanding the minor additional complications posed by the fact that the spaces defined above are not Hilbert, there is no reason to believe that $\mathscr{L}_s$ acting on such a space should have a summable sequence of approximation numbers $\mathfrak{s}_n(\mathscr{L}_s)$.
+However, notwithstanding the (rather minor) additional complications posed by the fact that the spaces defined above are not Hilbert, there is no reason to believe that $\mathscr{L}_s$ acting on such a space should have a summable sequence of approximation numbers $\mathfrak{s}_n(\mathscr{L}_s)$.
 Indeed, $\mathscr{L}_s$ as constructed is equal to a sum of weighted composition operators $f \mapsto g\cdot f \circ T$ where $T$ is an invertible transformation of $P(\wedge^k\mathbb{R}^d)\times P(\wedge^{k+1}\mathbb{R}^d)$ and $g$ is nowhere zero.
 Such an operator might reasonably be expected to be invertible, and there is certainly no reason to believe that $\mathscr{L}_s$ should be trace-class.

 The problem is thus to define $\mathscr{L}_s$ approximately as above in such a way that it is a sum of trace-class, non-invertible operators.
 It is here that the hypothesis of $k$- and $(k+1)$-multipositivity becomes relevant: this hypothesis implies that for $\ell=k,k+1$ the matrices $A_1^{\wedge \ell},\ldots,A_N^{\wedge \ell}$ map a finite union of patches of $P(\wedge^\ell \mathbb{R}^d)$ strictly inside itself.
 By taking $\mathscr{H}$ to be a suitable Hilbert space of functions defined only on the patches, composition with the projective action of the matrices should then induce an operator which is non-invertible and hopefully trace-class.
 It transpires that composition operators on spaces of holomorphic functions are reliably trace-class subject to moderate geometrical conditions, and as such our strategy will involve passing to a space of holomorphic functions defined on complex extensions of the patches in real projective space.
 Once we have verified that such an extension can be constructed in such a way that the operator $\mathscr{L}_s$ is well-defined on the patches we may proceed to prove Theorem \ref{th:main} along the lines outlined above.
-The principal task arising in this article is therefore to construct the complex patches in such a way that that the operator $\mathscr{L}_s$ is well-defined and has the aforementioned necessary properties.